darwinia-network/darwinia-docs-deprecated/content/en/dev-tut-dvm-deposit.md

 > Note: if it prompts websocket unsecurity warn, please change chrome safe configuration to allow access to unsafe content.

-## Recharge EVM address
+## Deposit a EVM address

-The materials needs to be prepared in advance:
+### Preparations

-- evm address（Metamask generate one account）
+- A EVM address (Metamask generate one account)
-- substrate address （have some balance, apply in element）
+- A Darwinia address (This should have a proper balance, apply in element)

-Recharge:
+### Deposit

-1. Generate evm address from substrate address
+1. Generate EVM address from Darwinia address

-[apps]-[ToolBox]-[DVM address], enter the evm address, the corresponding substrate address will be generated, which represent this evm address to send or receive Pring.
+`Apps` - `ToolBox` - `DVM address`, enter the EVM address, the corresponding Darwinia address will be generated, which represent this EVM address to send or receive PRING.

 ![create substrate address](assets/wiki-tut-dvm-recharge-04.png)
-The corresponding substrate address of `0xAa01a1bEF0557fa9625581a293F3AA7770192632` is `5ELRpquT7C3mWtjerXnTxDmKnvVxJjCCstXcN8yG34o4365H`.
+The corresponding Darwinia address of `0xAa01a1bEF0557fa9625581a293F3AA7770192632` is `5ELRpquT7C3mWtjerXnTxDmKnvVxJjCCstXcN8yG34o4365H`.

-2. Transfer balance use Apps
+2. Transfer use Apps

-Transfer balance using Apps, the target address is `5ELRpquT7C3mWtjerXnTxDmKnvVxJjCCstXcN8yG34o4365H`.
+Transfer using [Apps](https://apps.darwinia.network/#/account), the target address is `5ELRpquT7C3mWtjerXnTxDmKnvVxJjCCstXcN8yG34o4365H`.

 ![transfer pring](assets/wiki-tut-dvm-recharge-05.png)